 - Find inspiration from sites like Quora, which have numerous questions and ideas around topics your audience may also be interested in.

-- Use a tool like Post Planner or Buzzsumo to locate motivational posts.
+- Use a tool like Buzzsumo to locate motivational posts.

 - Share other people’s inspirational content.